- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Fourth Degree Criminal Sexual Conduct Cases Trial Process

-When facing a CSC fourth degree charge, you are entitled to a preliminary hearing at the district court level.
-Working with a skilled criminal sexual conduct defense attorney at this stage is critical because it can make the difference between your accusations moving forward to circuit court or being dropped.
+When facing a CSC fourth-degree charge, you are entitled to a preliminary hearing at the district court level.
+Working with a skilled criminal sexual conduct defense attorney at this stage is critical because it can make the difference between your accusations moving forward to the circuit court or being dropped.

 - False Accusation: it’s not uncommon for a person to lay false accusations of sexual misconduct on others.
 If this is the case with your charges, your defense attorney can use false accusations as a strategy.
 However, you have to prove through evidence that your charges are false.